Karthikkc123/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 WWI has provided you with a copy of their application, including a database script to create their Oracle database.
 They have asked that you use this as a starting point for migrating their database and application to Azure SQL DB.
 In this task, you will create a connection to the Oracle database on your Lab VM.

-1. In a web browser on LabVM, download a copy of the [Migrating Oracle to  Azure SQL and PostgreSQL upgrade and migration MCW repo](https://github.com/microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/archive/refs/heads/master.zip).

-2. Unzip the contents to **C:\handsonlab**.

 3. Launch SQL Developer from the `C:\Tools\sqldeveloper` path from earlier.
 In the **Database Connection** window, select **Create a Connection Manually**.

    ![Manual connection creation in Oracle SQL Developer.](./media/create-connection-sql-developer.png "SQL Developer add connection manually")